Follow TV Tropes

 • The Water Shield, also introduced in Ring Racers, replicates the Bubble from Diddy Kong Racing, trapping the victim in a large bubble and preventing them from moving until they get out.
 Unlike the Diddy Kong Racing bubble, the player can use it on themselves as an offensive weapon instead of a trap.

-• Game Mod: SRB2Kart is an open-source mod of an open-source mod of Doom Legacy.
-It also supports the option to add new characters, levels and even modified game modes, and includes a few bonus characters as an example (though it is impossible to unload mods without restarting the game, as is the case with Sonic Robo Blast 2 itself).
+• Game Mod: SRB2Kart and it's sequel are open-source mods of an open-source mod of Doom Legacy.
+They also supports the option to add new characters, levels and even modified game modes, and the original Kart includes a few bonus characters as an example (though it is impossible to unload mods without restarting the game, as is the case with Sonic Robo Blast 2 itself).
 Adding in characters is also the only way to get certain stat combinations that don't exist among the main roster.

 • Glacier Waif: